Local kids look to collect 10,000 food items for those in need

 Gavin Wiese and Macy Hartjes are the organizers of a local food drive.

-“This is our fourth year of the food drive and we’re trying to achieve a big goal of ten thousand food item for this year’s drive,” said Gavin Wiese.
+“This is our fourth year of the food drive and we’re trying to achieve a big goal of ten thousand food items for this year’s drive,” said Gavin Wiese.

-Wiese and Hartjes along with others are looking to collect ten thousand food items for the saint joseph food program.
+Wiese and Hartjes and others are looking to collect ten thousand food items for the saint joseph food program.

 The kids have already collected more than five hundred items and are hoping to add to their collection.
 Hartjes says food is a necessity and everyone should be able to eat.